ahnHeejune/Bebop/README.md

 * TODO & Plan

-    - velocity control: feedback control of vx, vy, vz
+    - ITEM 1: velocity control: feedback control of vx, vy, vz

-    - add vision module and thread the interface between video decoding thread to be defined.  e.g. call-back, pipe-queue,  etc.
+    - ITEM 2:  add vision module and thread the interface between video decoding thread to be defined.  e.g. call-back, pipe-queue,  etc.

+    - ITEM 3: decrease the resolution and store video into into mp4 or avi file.

 * KnownIssues